Frequently Asked Questions

 What is unexplained (idiopathic) infertility?

-Can endometriosis affect my fertility?
+Can endometriosis affect fertility?

 What is PCOS?

-t is estimated that perhaps 5% to 15% of all women are born with some degree of polycystic ovary syndrome (PCOS).
+It is estimated that perhaps 5% to 15% of all women are born with some degree of polycystic ovary syndrome (PCOS).
 Most of these women will never know since they will be able to conceive.
 These women have a mild degree of PCOS.

-This lack of ovulation is accompanied by a hormonal imbalance which, in some women, involves abnormal insulin production and glucose metabolism.
+Women with more severe PCOS will, at least temporarily, lose the regularity of their menstruation (become anovulatory).
+This lack of ovulation is accompanied by a hormonal imbalance, which, in some women, involves abnormal insulin production and glucose metabolism.

 How do you test egg quality?